 That was one of the few rays of light emitted from the Texas elections, and only because DeLay's replacement was a write-in candidate.

-Arizona which became the first state to defeat an amendment banning gay marriage.
+One bright spot for gays was in Arizona which became the first state to defeat an amendment banning gay marriage.
 However, referendums in the other states didn't fare so well, with particularly disappointing results in Wisconsin.
 Honestly, it's sickening.

 Voters in Virginia, Wisconsin, South Carolina, South Dakota, Idaho, Tennessee and Colorado, however approved amending their constitutions to ban same-sex marriage.